Jefferson County, Washington

 We do not have a large overhead- our annual expenses are the artist stipend of 2k, extra materials- about 300.00, team and artist orientation dinner, and exhibit reception snacks and beverages.
 The last two years, funds were provided by a business sponsorship from Acoustic Disc independent record label.

-This year we have joined up with Local 20/20's Beyond Waste Action Group and can accept donations for each year's budget.
+Now we have joined up with Local 20/20's Beyond Waste Action Group and can accept donations for each year's budget.
 Please go to the Local 20/20 website and specify funds are to be directed towards the A.I.R.E. program.

 We are excited to share the news that we have a home with Local 20/20's Beyond Waste action group.
 Our values align.